 Why should I choose EquipEx as the Qualified Intermediary to handle my 1031 Exchange?

 1031s are all we do and we do them expertly!
 EquipEx is a dedicated Qualified Intermediary that provides the most thorough and personable service in the industry.
-Our Certified Exchange Specialist® will spend as much time as needed for you and anyone else involved in your Exchange to feel completely comfortable with the process.
-We meet or exceed all state and federal standards for client (Exchanger) protection, have substantial experience facilitating 1031 Exchanges for all types and sizes of property, and our fees are highly competitive.
+Our Certified Exchange Specialist® and other staff will spend as much time as needed for you and anyone else involved in your Exchange to feel completely comfortable with the process.
+We meet or exceed all state and federal standards for client (Exchanger) protection, have substantial experience facilitating 1031 Exchanges for all types, locales and sizes of property, and our fees are highly competitive.

 How are my interests and money protected?